 Transfer to a large mixing bowl and fluff it up with a fork.
 While the quinoa cooks, cut the veggies.

-Tip: rinsing the quinoa in a fine-mesh sieve will remove the bitter-tasting outer coating, which contains saponins.
+Tip: rinsing the quinoa in a fine-mesh sieve will remove the bitter-tasting outer coating containing saponins.
 Saponins are compounds that the quinoa plant uses to make itself bitter so that animals wouldn't eat it.

-To a small bowl, add freshly squeezed lemon juice, extra virgin olive oil, salt, pepper, mustard, maple syrup, a grated clove of garlic, and whisk well.
+To a small bowl, add freshly squeezed lemon juice, extra virgin olive oil, salt, pepper, mustard, and maple syrup, and whisk well.

 Alternatively, you can add all ingredients into a mason jar, close it and shake it well.